UNCG-DAISY/BeachRover/docs/intro.md

 - Multiplexer

-  Since the Navio2 takes up the entire 40 Pin GPIO of the Pi you cannot have any other sensors or devices on your rover.
+  Since the Navio2 takes up the nearly entire 40 Pin GPIO of the Pi you cannot have any other sensors or devices on your rover.
   In order to get around this, we used a multiplexer.
 This increases the amount of pins your Pi has and allows us to have more sensors on our rover besides the ones contained on the Navio2.
 We use this [one](https://www.amazon.com/Stayhome-Raspberry-MultipleStayhome-Expansion-Multiplex/dp/B07PN8RZR7).